Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

   --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
-  --lengthy             Extended reporting.
+  --journal-severity {ok,warn,crit,unknown}
+                        State to report when a parity array (RAID 4, RAID 5, RAID 6) that keeps a write journal has lost it.
+Such an array reports every member in sync and cannot be written to, and a buffered write to it is reported as having succeeded and then thrown away.
+Default: crit --lengthy             Extended reporting.
   --match MATCH         Filter by this Python regular expression.
 Case-
                         sensitive by default; use `(?i)` for case-insensitive